 7. When EBSA refers a Checksheet A to the IRS involving issues other than prohibited transactions, the checksheet will include as an attachment only the Form 5500 series return.

-8. When EBSA refers a Checksheet A to the IRS that involves prohibited transactions of $20,000 or more, the following items must accompany the checksheet:
+8. When EBSA refers a Checksheet A to the IRS where the amount in lost earnings is greater than $5,000.00, the following items must accompany the checksheet:

-9. Any other information that documents the reasons for the referral; and
+2. Any other information that documents the reason for the referral;

-10. Any information EBSA has on the fiduciary/disqualified person's filing or intent to file for bankruptcy.
+3. Information in EBSA's possession concerning the fiduciary/ disqualified person's filing or intent to file for bankruptcy.

-1. IRS examiners must complete a Checksheet B as soon as possible in all IRS field examinations of retirement benefit plans.
-When an entry on a Checksheet B requires the referral of the checksheet to EBSA, the IRS will refer the checksheet to EBSA.
+1. IRS examiners must complete Form 6212-B as soon as possible in all IRS field examinations of retirement benefit plans.
+When an entry on a Form 6121-B requires the referral of the checksheet to EBSA, the IRS will refer the checksheet to EBSA.

-2. Once EBSA receives a Checksheet B, it will complete the "Action Taken" block, and return a copy to the IRS within 30 workdays.
-EBSA should use the EBSA Form 217 to transmit the Checksheet B back to the IRS.
+2. Once EBSA receives a Form 6121-B, it will complete the "Action Taken" block, and return an electronically signed copy to FAC within 30 workdays of the referral.
+Form 6212-B will be transmitted by EBSA using the SDT.

 3. If EBSA indicates in the “Action Taken” block that it is not going to pursue the matter, then the IRS will continue its examination according to its own existing procedures.

-5. If the IRS refers a Checksheet B to EBSA with an entry indicating a violation of fiduciary standards or a prohibited transaction, then the referral is a notice to the Department under ERISA Section 3003(a).
+5. If the IRS refers a Form 6121-B to EBSA with an entry indicating a violation of fiduciary standards or a prohibited transaction, then the referral is a notice to the Department under ERISA Section 3003(a).

-6. If the IRS refers a Checksheet B to EBSA indicating that a violation of the minimum funding requirements of Section 412 occurred, then the referral is a notice to the Department under ERISA Section 3002(b).
+7. If the IRS refers a Form 6121-B to EBSA indicating that a violation of the minimum funding requirements of Internal Revenue Code Section 412 occurred, then the referral is a notice to the Department under ERISA Section 3002(b).

-7. If the IRS refers a Checksheet B to EBSA indicating that a fiduciary violation occurred and that the IRS is considering disqualifying the plan due to a violation of the exclusive benefit rule, the agencies will process the case according to Section 103 of Reorganization Plan No. 4 of 1978.
+8. If the IRS refers a Form 6121-B to EBSA indicating that a fiduciary violation occurred and that the IRS is considering disqualifying the plan due to a violation of the exclusive benefit rule, the agencies will process the case according to Section 103 of Reorganization Plan No. 4 of 1978.

 2. The collection of a tax is in jeopardy, the imminent running of the statute of limitations, or protecting plan assets or the interests of participants.

-1. The applicable Appeals Area Director will notify, in writing, the EBSA Regional Director that a case is in his or her office.
+1. The applicable Appeals Area Director (or designee) will notify, in writing, the EBSA Regional Director that an employee plans case has been received in their office.
 When applicable, the written letter is the notice required under IRC Sections 4971(d) and 4975(h).

 1. The date when the Appeals Area Director receives a response from EBSA; or